 This resource is partially funded by MOREnet, the Missouri Research and Education Network.

 JSTOR contains articles and books, usually at least 3-5 years old, from scholarly sources.
-For more recent material, use Discover@UMSL or another individual databases.
+They also have some primary resource collections.
+For more recent material, use Discover@UMSL or other individual databases.

 ScienceDirect is Elsevier's primary publishing platform for journals and books.
 Access to the Freedom Collection ended January 1, 2021.
 However, we subscribe to many individual journals.
 Please use Interlibrary Loan for items UMSL does not subscribe to.